softkeynotes-dev/AuraPlanner/privacy_policy.md

-Aura Planner - Privacy Policy (Gizlilik Politikası) 🛡️ Last Updated: December 29, 2025
+Aura Planner - Privacy Policy
+Last Updated: December 29, 2025

 This Privacy Policy explains how Aura Planner ("we," "our," or "the App") handles your information.
 Your privacy is our priority.